doctor3w/Dance-Dance-Evolution/docs/index.md

 #### Signal Processing and Beat Detection

-The idea to use wavelet transforms came from a Cornell class ECE3250, where Professor Delchamps discussed the topic briefly.
+The idea to use wavelet transforms came from ECE3250 (Mathematics of Signal and System Analysis), where Professor Delchamps discussed the topic briefly.
 As an overview - wavelet transforms are a way to quickly assess the frequency of components of a signal with a degree of time resolution.
 The wavelet

 #### Audio Buffering using External SRAM

+drew can you get this?

 ---